Construction Management Minor

 - 3 Credits Construction Materials & Methods CE-UY2513

 - This course introduces students to traditional and emerging materials and methods employed in building and civil infrastructure projects.
-The course will also address safety, regulation, constructability and sustainability from planning through design and construction.
+The course also addresses safety, regulation, constructability and sustainability from planning through design and construction.

 Prerequisite(s): CE-UY 1002 or Sophomore Standing